 When we started looking at Tiny Houses I was discouraged because they were small, like 200 square feet or the larger ones had poor layouts.
 I wanted a house that made me feel like a happy camper; it didn’t seem like that was too much to ask for.

 Frustration surfaced when we looked at the prices because they were ridiculous and the houses consisted of nothing.
 We finally came across a design that was comfortable, could be updated if we wanted and a few months later we found land.
 That was a year ago and everything felt like it was falling into place.
-We closed on the land, the next step was to get the farm up for sale, sell it and buy our little house.
+We closed on the land, the next step was to get the farm sold and buy our little house.

 Back then I was still removing stuff we didn’t want and boxing things up for storage, that story is here.
 I’m happy to report the last of everything we decided to keep will be going to storage in the next couple of days.
 Downsizing is life changing!

-During that time, Robert put together a plan for the homestead community that looked overwhelming until we organized each step.
+During that time, Robert put together our future plans, this involved calculating expenses, researching regulations and so on.
 It became clear this project was a huge undertaking and the last thing I needed to be doing was setting up and maintaining a new home.
-This kind of made me a little sad but I had to be realistic, establishing an entire community is a large undertaking for two people.
+This kind of made me a little sad but I had to be realistic, establishing an entire community is a large undertaking.
 Are we up for the challenge?
 Of course!

 This is when reality struck like lightning and living in a Tiny House right away was placed on the back burner because we started considering moving into our RV.
 Living in an RV was definitely tiny and would allow us to stay focused because there’s no distractions; cleaning the space takes less than 30 minutes.
 This wasn’t an easy decision and it came with a compromise because marriage is all about meeting each other halfway……